alsash110/comm-2216-obs/docs/navigating/navigating.md

 <br />
 <br />

-**3.** Display the contents inside your current directory by inputting the following command.
+**3.** Display the contents inside your current directory with the following command.

 >![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
->> Passing the `ls` command the `-a` switch lists all hidden files as well.
+>> Using the `ls` command with the `-a` switch lists all hidden files as well.

 <br />
 >```
 >ls
 >```

->You will be shown everything inside your current directory.
+>You can see a list of everything inside your current directory.

 >![Screen shot ls](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/navigation/directories/contents.png?raw=true "ls")
 <br />